East Iceland Guide

 The stretch of Route 1 through the Eastfjords is one of Iceland's most scenic drives, yet it rarely appears on highlight lists because most visitors are rushing between Hofn and Egilsstadir.
 That is a mistake.
 The road winds through a chain of fjords, each with its own character, connected by mountain passes and tunnels carved through solid rock.

 Further along, Stodvarfjordur is home to Petra's Stone Collection, an extraordinary private collection of minerals and semi-precious stones gathered over a lifetime by local resident Petra Sveinsdottir.
-The garden and house are packed with thousands of specimens and it is one of those unexpected stops that people remember long after they leave.
 At the southern end of the fjord drive, Djupivogur is a quiet fishing village with a pleasant harbor and views across Berunes peninsula.

 The driving itself requires attention.
 Roads are mostly paved but narrow in places, with single-lane tunnels where you must yield to oncoming traffic.
 Coastal fog can reduce visibility without warning.
-Take your time, use pullouts, and treat the drive as a destination rather than a commute.
 The entire Eastfjords stretch from Egilsstadir to Djupivogur takes about three hours without stops, but half a day with pauses is far more rewarding.

 Egilsstadir

-Just south of town, Hallormsstadaskogur is Iceland's largest forest, which says more about Iceland's general lack of trees than the forest's actual size.
-Still, by Icelandic standards it is impressive -- a dense woodland of birch, larch, and spruce stretching along the lakeshore.
+Just south of town, Hallormsstadaskogur is Iceland's largest forest — a dense woodland of birch, larch, and spruce stretching along the lakeshore.
 Walking trails wind through the forest, and in autumn the birch turns golden and orange, creating some of the best fall color anywhere in Iceland.

 Egilsstadir is also the starting point for highland drives into the interior, including routes toward Snaefell and the Karahnjukar highlands.
 These require 4x4 vehicles and are only open in summer, but they offer access to some of the most remote and untouched landscapes in Europe.